The country

 The Venezuelan authorities honored their commitment to set an electoral timetable and hold the election.
 On July 28, 2024, Venezuelans went to the polls to vote in a historic presidential election.
 President Nicolás Maduro was officially declared the winner of the disputed presidential election on July 29, one day after the political opposition and the incumbent each claimed victory in the contest.

 Venezuela's National Electoral Council claimed that 51 percent of the vote went to Maduro, compared to 44 percent for González.
 Serious concerns exist that this result does not reflect the vote of the Venezuelan people.
 The Council's results largely contradicted exit polls of voters, which showed González winning by a wide margin.
 Venezuela's opposition said it had proof that challenger Edmundo González defeated President Maduro in the presidential election.
-Venezuelan electoral authorities have not yet released detailed precinct-level results.
+Venezuelan electoral authorities have not released detailed precinct-level results.

-UN Secretary-General António Guterres has called for full transparency and urged the timely release of election results and a breakdown by precinct.
+UN Secretary-General António Guterres called for full transparency and urged the timely release of election results and a breakdown by precinct.
 He also said that electoral authorities should work independently and without interference to ensure the free expression of the will of the electorate.

 According to human rights groups, the election process in the South American country was marred by arrests of opposition members, arbitrary disqualifications of opposition candidates, and efforts to further restrict civil rights.
 According to media reports, the Venezuelan government allowed only 69,000 of the nearly 5 million voting-age Venezuelans who had fled or migrated abroad to cast ballots in an effort to limit voter turnout.

 The presidential election took place against a backdrop of years of systematic human rights abuses by the government.
 While Venezuela is legally a multi-party constitutional republic, the authoritarian government led by Nicolás Maduro exercises control over all branches of government: the executive, judicial, and legislative branches, the offices of the attorney general and ombudsman, and the electoral institutions.
+Following the July 2024 presidential elections, the situation did not improve.

 In November 2021, the prosecutor of the International Criminal Court (ICC) announced his decision to open an investigation into possible crimes against humanity committed in the country.
 In June 2023, ICC judges authorized the reopening of the investigation into alleged crimes against humanity in the country.